awsdocs/aws-config-developer-guide/doc_source/elasticsearch-node-to-node-encryption-check.md

 # elasticsearch\-node\-to\-node\-encryption\-check<a name="elasticsearch-node-to-node-encryption-check"></a>

-Check that Amazon ElasticSearch Service nodes are encrypted end to end\.
+Check that Amazon Elasticsearch Service nodes are encrypted end to end\.
 The rule is NON\_COMPLIANT if the node\-to\-node encryption is disabled on the domain\.

 **Identifier:** ELASTICSEARCH\_NODE\_TO\_NODE\_ENCRYPTION\_CHECK